busser/naturalchimie/docs/00-overview.md

   parchment sidebar with decorative cream-colored vine borders.
 - Merge animation (white-orb collapse + sparkle particles) and the animated downward dynamite explosion.
+- A responsive layout that adapts to portrait or landscape viewports, and touch input that works alongside keyboard input on any device.

 Out of scope: